 Have there been criticisms of the PureVPN torrent setup?

 The Lin case gathered headlines, but there may be more worrying information for torrenters to consider.
 For instance, some reviewers have put PureVPN through some tests, finding IP and DNS leaks.

-There are also issues with PureVPN blocking torrenting on many servers.
-Critics have suggested that the “optimized P2P servers” mentioned in PureVPN’s marketing materials are a cover for diverting torrenters to second-class servers.
+There are also issues with PureVPN blocking torrenting in countries where it’s illegal.
 Some VPNs also restrict P2P downloads but make it easy for users to find the fastest possible P2P server from a limited selection.
 PureVPN doesn’t offer that service.

-Another problem for torrenters is the lack of a Socks5 proxy.
-This proxy service enables users to segregate their P2P traffic from other online activity and makes it simple to link P2P clients to VPNs.
-Socks5 is a standard, albeit not essential, feature for torrent-friendly VPNs.
+Another problem for torrenters is the lack of a SOCKS5 proxy.
+This proxy service enables users to segregate their P2P traffic from other online activities and makes it simple to link P2P clients to VPNs.
+SOCKS5 is a standard, albeit not essential, feature for torrent-friendly VPNs.

 How to create a PureVPN torrenting configuration

 Although there are some gaps in the PureVPN torrent package, it’s still an option for P2P fans to consider.
 But how easy is it to configure with popular torrent clients like uTorrent?